Cloud Security Best Practices: An In-Depth Expert Guide

 Social Engineering

-It’s a kind of cloud security breach type where an attacker can trick an employee to avail access to a cloud place.
+It’s a kind of cloud security breach type where an attacker can trick an employee to avail access to a cloud environment.
 Apart from that, you will come across other social engineering techniques, and phishing is among the one.

 Phishing involves the kind of email content that can make users click on it and disclose their sensitive information to the malicious actor.
 It can lure users by asking for changing credentials or downloading files.
 If they do such, then consider the account compromised.